-Another reason is that several years of increased taxation and stricter rental regulation have made buy to let investment less attractive – this is a long-term government plan to make more properties available to first time buyers rather than to landlords.
+Several years of increased taxation and stricter rental regulation on landlords have, for some, made buy to let investment less attractive – this is a long-term government plan to make more properties available to first-time buyers rather than to landlords.

 The irony, however, is that fewer homes to let mean more renters are chasing fewer properties – and so rents rise, making it harder for people to save up deposits in order to buy.

 Add to all this one other factor.
-Many existing tenants – who would normally switch to a different property or might have saved enough to buy – have instead stayed put because they now work from home, or are worried about finances as the pandemic continues, creating a lower turnover.
+Tenants who would normally switch to a different property, or might have saved enough to buy, have instead stayed put because they now work from home, or are worried about finances, creating a lower turnover.

 Demand on the rise

-This reduction in supply of homes to rent comes as demand is actually rising – not least from younger people priced out of buying their first home by increasing prices.
+This reduction in the supply of homes to rent comes as demand is actually rising.
+Not least from younger people priced out of buying their first home due to price increases.

-Unusually, this high demand is most extreme in the south west and northern England – it’s thought that some from the south east and London are ‘trying out’ lifestyles elsewhere during a period when they are working from home and so do not have to commute.
+Unusually, this high demand is most extreme in the southwest and northern England.
+It’s thought that some from the southeast and London are ‘trying out’ lifestyles while now working from home more often.

 What is the average rental in the UK?